Graduate Student Funding and Financial Support

 Summer Support

-Department of Psychology guarantees full summer support in the form of 6-week summer session TA positions, GSR positions and summer research fellowships.
+Department of Psychology may be able to offer some summer support in the form of 6-week summer session TA’ships or GSR positions.
+Summer support is not guaranteed.